 Who We Are

-CWCNFP teaches, without charge, Fertility Awareness and Natural Family Planning [NFP] to Catholic Couples and Adult Catholic Women.
+CWCNFP is a lay-Catholic organization which teaches, without charge, Fertility Awareness and Natural Family Planning [NFP] to Catholic Couples and Adult Catholic Women.

 NFP can be used by married Catholic Couples in full harmony with Church Teaching.